How To Set A Thanksgiving Table: Easy and Beautiful Ideas

 • cute place card at each place setting

-Repeat the same colors, in different ways, throughout your tablescape.
+Repeat the same colors and textures throughout your tablescape.

 For example, think about what you used to create your centerpiece.
-Are there elements of that that you can carry to each place setting?
+Are there elements of that that you can extend to each place setting?

 • same color of pumpkins in the centerpiece and at each place setting